 GeneCards Summary for ANK3 Gene

-ANK3 (Ankyrin 3, Node Of Ranvier (Ankyrin G)) is a Protein Coding gene.
-Diseases associated with ANK3 include mental retardation, autosomal recessive, 37 and intellectual disability - hypotonia - spasticity - sleep disorder.
-Among its related pathways are Proteoglycans in cancer and L1CAM interactions.
-GO annotations related to this gene include structural constituent of cytoskeleton and protein binding, bridging.
-An important paralog of this gene is ANKRD52.
+ANK3 (Ankyrin 3) is a Protein Coding gene.
+Diseases associated with ANK3 include Mental Retardation, Autosomal Recessive 37 and Neuroma.
+Among its related pathways are Proteoglycans in cancer and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include structural constituent of cytoskeleton and protein binding, bridging.
+An important paralog of this gene is ANK2.

 In skeletal muscle, required for costamere localization of DMD and betaDAG1 (By similarity).
 Membrane-cytoskeleton linker.
 May participate in the maintenance/targeting of ion channels and cell adhesion molecules at the nodes of Ranvier and axonal initial segments.
 Regulates KCNA1 channel activity in function of dietary Mg(2+) levels, and thereby contributes to the regulation of renal Mg(2+) reabsorption (PubMed:23903368).

 [Isoform 5]: May be part of a Golgi-specific membrane cytoskeleton in association with beta-spectrin.